Agnelli family lifts stake in The Economist as Pearson sells out

 Exor added that, subject to a shareholder vote, the governance rules of The Economist would be amended to limit the voting powers of any single shareholder to 20 percent, and to ensure that no one individual or company can own more than 50 percent of the group's shares.

-Exor, which also holds a controlling stake in carmaker Fiat Chrysler Automobiles, among others, has been investing to diversify its portfolio away from the capital intensive and cyclical automotive business.
+Exor, which also holds a controlling stake in carmaker Fiat Chrysler Automobiles (FCHA.MI) (FCAU.N), among others, has been investing to diversify its portfolio away from the capital intensive and cyclical automotive business.

 ($1 = 0.6419 pounds)